Last updated on May 26th, 2022

 Walking is the best option to visit Budapest downtown.
 Besides, Budapest is well connected with tram, subway, and buses to help you get to most places in the city center.

-3 to 4 Days Budapest Itinerary
+3 Days Budapest Itinerary

 The location is superb and we can have more time to explore Budapest including awesome Hungarian cuisine and unique street food.

 3 to 4 Days in Budapest itinerary – What To Do and See:

 - Day 1: Arrive in Budapest.
 Visit Chain Bridge, Shoes on the Danube Bank, Hungarian Parliament Building.
 Adventure with Tram#2.

 - Day 2: Explore the Buda Side: Budapest Castle Hill Funicular, Fisherman’s Bastion, Matthias Church, Buda Castle.

 - Day 3: Explore the Pest Side: St Stephen’s Basilica.
 Széchenyi Thermal Bath.
 Ruin Bar.

 - Day 4: Budapest Central Market.
 Goodbye Budapest.